Kenyon College homepage Department of Religion

 Woven through all these themes will be constant attention to context and complexity.
 In every case we discuss, we need to be asking "Whose Christianity is this?"
 "When?" and "Why?"

-Because I will not be presenting formal lectures, you will be divided into small groups that will have the responsibility for leading the Thursday discussion and providing in advance written analysis, questions, and comments for the class to consider.
+Because I will not be presenting formal lectures, you will be divided into small groups of 2 or 3 that will have the responsibility for leading the Friday discussion and providing in advance written analysis, questions, and comments for the class to consider.
 Each group will have responsibility for four topics over the course of the semester.
 See Group List.

 I will also assign short response essays or fact-finding assignments to provide context and commentary for the topics covered.
 For these assignments you will turn in either one-two page typed response essay or a short one-page summary of your findings and the source that you used.
 You will be expected to report on your findings to the rest of the class.
 Groups in charge of the discussion and critiques for that week will be exempt from these assignments.